-It is and has always been my least favourite “food.”
+It is and has always been my least favorite “food.”
 I hate the smell, the look, and the texture of it.
-There was a time when I used to keep that fact to myself.
+I think it barely deserves to be called food.
+There was a time when I used to keep my disdain for cauliflower to myself.
 I’d smile politely and quietly avoid it.
-I might have even taken some on my plate to please a particularly overbearing host … especially since it’s a very common ingredient in lots of Indian dishes (and it is almost impossible to refuse food from an Indian host!).
+I might have even taken some on my plate to please a particularly overbearing host . . . especially since cauliflower is a very common ingredient in a lot of Indian dishes (and it is almost impossible to refuse food from an Indian host!).

 Then one day I decided I would stop pretending.
-From that day onwards, when invited to dinner and someone asked if there was anything I couldn’t eat – I had my answer ready.
+From that day onward, if I was invited to dinner and someone asked if there was anything I didn’t eat, I had my answer ready.
 I would single out cauliflower.
-When people asked if I was allergic, I would politely admit that I wasn’t “officially” allergic … only that I couldn’t stand it.

-Before you dismiss me as a picky eater, I should tell you that I am quite the opposite.
-I’ve tried deep fried crickets on the streets of Hong Kong.
-I had whale tartar in Norway.
+Now before you dismiss me as a picky eater, I should tell you that I am quite the opposite.
+I’ve tried deep-fried crickets on the streets of Hong Kong.
+I had whale tartare in Norway.
+On a recent trip to China, I was the only one in our group (Chinese included) who was excited to order and taste sautéed pig’s kidneys.
 If you told me something was a delicacy in a strange land, I would probably take a bite just to know what it tastes like.
-I always try everything.
+I am the sort of traveler who always tries everything.

 Over time, though, something interesting started to happen when it came to my dislike of cauliflower.
-It became a way for people to get to know something unexpectedly personal about me.
-Just as newly dating couples eventually figure out how their partner likes their coffee – cauliflower became that small fact about me that people could remember and share.
+My unapologetic public disdain for it became a way for people to get to know something unexpectedly personal about me.
+Just as newly dating couples eventually figure out how their partner likes their coffee, my “cauliphobia” as I sometimes jokingly called it, was a small quirky fact about me that people remembered.

-“Oh, he won’t touch that.
-Rohit doesn’t eat cauliflower.”
 Yes, it sounds strange.
-But I started bonding with people over my intense dislike of a vegetable—and my willingness to be upfront about sharing it.
+But I started bonding with people over my intense dislike of a vegetable—and my willingness to share it.

 Some People Believe …

-One of the most fundamental skills that many lawyers learn early in their training in law school is how to make a qualified statement without revealing a personal bias.
-In order to project what is often called “confident uncertainty” – they will use words like “appears, seems, suggests or indicates.”
-They will start sentences with “some people believe … “ or similar statements.
+One of the most basic skills that many lawyers learn early in their law school training is how to make a qualified statement without revealing a personal bias.
+In order to project what is often called “confident uncertainty,” they will use words like appears, seems, suggests, or indicates.
+They will start sentences with “some people believe . . .” or similar lead-ins.

 It works in the legal environment, where opinions can and may be held against you in a court of law.
-In most of the rest of the business and personal world, though, having opinions is actually highly desirable.
-In fact, having an opinion usually makes the difference between whether you are actually adding value to a conversation or piece of work, or just following orders.
+In the business world and real life, though, having opinions is highly desirable.
+In fact, having an opinion usually makes the difference between whether you are adding value to a situation or just mindlessly following orders.

-- Take an unpopular position.
-One of the hallmarks of a yes-man or yes-woman is agreeing with everything the boss says.
-Actually, agreeing with others in a large group is a popular thing to do – psychologist call it the “spiral of silence” where members of a group become fearful of isolation and gravitate to share the opinion of the vocal minority.
-The best way to combat this effect is to use your point of view to occasionally take an unpopular position, as long as your point of view can justify why you have the opinion that you do.
+One of the hallmarks of a “yes-man” or “yes-woman” is agreeing with everything the boss says blindly.
+Yet psychologists who study human behavior know that agreeing with others in a large group is a natural thing to do.
+Psychologists call this the “spiral of silence,” where members of a group become fearful of isolation and gravitate to share the opinion of the vocal majority.

 *Final Note:I thought it would be nice to include a photo at the top of this page along with the introduction – and I usually do.
 Unfortunately, the most logical image there would have been a picture of cauliflower … and I just didn’t feel right forcing that upon either one of us.
 Trust me, it’s better this way.